Doug Locke

-Doug Locke is an American singer, songwriter, actor, model and host.
-As a recording artist, he is also sometimes known mononymously as Locke.
-Locke was born in Houston, Texas to Gene and Aubrey Locke.
+Doug Locke is an American singer-songwriter, actor, and producer based in Los Angeles, CA. His music blends Pop, Alternative R&B, Dance and Rock.
+Locke has released the albums Blue Heart and Phoenix, and has received coverage from publications including Billboard, The Huffington Post, American Songwriter, AFROPUNK, OUT, and PopMatters.
+In addition to his recording career, he is the creator and host of Doug Locke’s Rock ’n’ Roll Cabaret, a recurring live music and variety show on the Sunset Strip in West Hollywood, California.

 Early life and education

 Locke is the son of former Houston City Attorney and Commissioner Gene Locke and Aubrey Locke.
 He is one of five children, including actress Tembi Locke and writer Attica Locke.
 His uncle is Olympic Gold medalist Frederick Newhouse.

 Locke developed an interest in the performing arts at an early age.
 He participated in theatre and dance summer camps throughout his childhood.
 After high school, Locke moved to Los Angeles where he earned a bachelor's degree in Theater Arts from Occidental College.
 While studying theatre, Locke appeared in multiple productions including: The Crucible, Blues for Alabama Sky, The Pajama Game and She Stoops to Conquer.

 During his time at Occidental College, Locke began performing at open mic events and talent showcases.
 He began to garner a following based on his elaborate stage shows the featured choreography, wardrobe changes, provocative themes and even once a burning guitar.